lcpojr/barbershop-api/README.md

-# Barbershop Web
+# Barbershop Rest

 The objective of this application is to provide a service to be used in self attendance projects.
-This project will contain all the auth service and the rest API to be used by mobile apps.
+This project will contain all the auth service and the rest API to be used by mobile and frontend apps.

 ## Requirements